LLNL/axom/src/components/lumberjack/docs/sphinx/quick_start.rst

     lj.pushMessagesFully();

-Optionally, you could spread the pushing over the course of your work by doing the
+Optionally, you could spread the :ref:`pushing <push_label>` over the course of your work by doing the following:
-following:

 .. code-block:: c